Conor Gallagher: International career

 Gallagher's family heritage meant he was eligible to play for England, Scotland or the Republic of Ireland until he made a competitive appearance for any at senior level.
 He represented England at under-17, under-18, under-19 and under-20 youth levels, winning the 2017 FIFA U-17 World Cup in India.

 On 8 October 2019, Gallagher received his first call up to the England U21 squad and made his debut on 11 October as a substitute during a 2–2 draw against Slovenia in Maribor.

 On 14 November 2021, he received his first call-up to the England senior squad.
 The following day, he earned his first cap, coming on as a half-time substitute in England's 10–0 win over San Marino.
+He made his first start in a 2–1 friendly win over Switzerland on 26 March 2022, assisting a goal for Luke Shaw.

-He was named in England's squad for the 2022 FIFA World Cup.
+In November 2022, he was named in England's squad for the 2022 FIFA World Cup in Qatar where he was an unused substitute in all five of the team's matches.

+In June 2024, he was named in England's 26-man squad for UEFA Euro 2024.
+In the team's opening match against Serbia, he made his tournament debut as a 69th minute substitute for Trent Alexander-Arnold, as England won 1–0 to go top of Group C. After replacing Alexander-Arnold in the 54th minute of the second match against Denmark, Gallagher made his first start of the tournament in the 0–0 draw with Slovenia, playing the first half before being substituted for Kobbie Mainoo at half time.
+He went on to make substitute appearances against Slovakia in the round of 16 and the Netherlands in the semi-final, as England finished as runner-up for the second consecutive UEFA European Championship.

+Gallagher scored his first international goal on 17 November 2024 during a 5–0 UEFA Nations League victory against the Republic of Ireland.

 Style of play

 Gallagher has said his "best position is as a box-to-box midfielder [...]
 I can play deeper and I can play attacking as well", and was described by Lee Bowyer, his manager at Charlton at the time, as "an all-round midfielder.
 His work-rate is unreal, he puts his foot in for tackles and he can also see a pass".
 Patrick Vieira likened Gallagher's style of play to that of former players Ray Parlour and Frank Lampard, who was Gallagher's idol while he was growing up.